 - Scope: The IGD's oversight would cover all activities of the NZDF1 but would focus on operational activities and have the ability to undertake functions on its own motion2 in this area.
-It would undertake functions in relation to other NZDF activities on referral from the Minister of Defence, Secretary of Defence and the Chief of Defence Force. - Functions: The IGD would have three functions: Investigations (to look into issues if and once they occur), Assessments (to assess processes, procedures and policies and identify any gaps to minimise the risk of issues from arising in future) and Enquiries (to gather information that may lead to investigation or assessment). - Powers: The IGD would have statutory powers to support its investigatory function, including the power to summon and examine on oath; require persons to provide information; enter any premises or place; access all records, databases and information systems of the NZDF; and require witnesses to disclose information.
-To support its assessment and enquiry functions, it would have the power to access all records, databases and information systems of the NZDF.
-These are supported by an offence regime, obligations on the NZDF to facilitate the IGD's oversight, safeguards and obligations on the IGD to report its findings. - Form: The IGD would be an independent statutory officer associated with a ministerial portfolio, supported by a deputy, staff and an advisory panel.
+It would undertake functions in relation to other NZDF activities on referral from the Minister of Defence, Secretary of Defence and the Chief of Defence Force. - Functions: The IGD would have three functions: Investigations (to look into issues if and once they occur), Assessments (to assess processes, procedures and policies and identify any gaps to minimise the risk of issues arising in future) and Enquiries (to gather information that may lead to investigation or assessment). - Powers: The IGD would have statutory powers to support its investigatory function, including the power to summon and examine persons on oath; require persons to provide information; enter a defence area, or a vehicle, ship or aircraft used by the NZDF; access all NZDF databases and information systems, and all records in the custody or control of the NZDF; and require witnesses to disclose information.
+To support its assessment and enquiry functions, it would have the same access power as for investigations.
+These are supported by an offence regime, obligations on the NZDF to facilitate the IGD's oversight, safeguards to protect people and information, and obligations on the IGD to report its findings. - Form: The IGD would be an independent statutory officer associated with a ministerial portfolio, supported by a deputy, staff and an advisory panel.
 Statutory appointments and removals would be made by the Governor-General on recommendation of the House of Representatives.
-To support accountability, it would produce an annual work programme (which the Minister could comment on) and an annual report.
+To support accountability, the IGD would produce an annual work programme (which the Minister could provide feedback on) and an annual report, and would be subject to the oversight of the Ombudsman, Privacy Commissioner and the Courts.
+Some standard oversight mechanisms (such as the Official Information Act 1982 and the Privacy Act 2020) would not apply in full, as the public interest in the IGD's proceedings would be met by the IGD's obligations to publish reports.

-The immediate beneficiaries of the proposal are Ministers (the Minister of Defence and Cabinet) with positive flow on effects to Parliament, the general public of New Zealand and the NZDF.
-The establishment of an oversight body dedicated to the scrutiny of the NZDF's activities would enable greater Ministerial oversight of the military, ensuring the military are accountable to the democratically elected government.
+The immediate beneficiaries of the proposal are Ministers (the Minister of Defence and Cabinet) with positive flow-on effects to Parliament, the general public of New Zealand and the NZDF.
+The establishment of a body dedicated to the scrutiny of the NZDF's activities would enable greater Ministerial oversight of the military, ensuring the military are accountable to the democratically elected government.
 It would also support Ministerial accountability to Parliament, enable transparency and build public trust and confidence in the NZDF.

-There are some negative impacts that will be mitigated and balanced.
+There are some negative impacts that will be mitigated.
 These include costs to the Crown in setting up a new body and its ongoing operations, and costs to the NZDF for complying with oversight.
-The proposal will mainly affect NZDF personnel (and some former the NZDF personnel) who may be involved in investigations, assessments or enquiries.
+The proposal will mainly affect NZDF personnel (and some former NZDF personnel) who may be involved in investigations, assessments or enquiries.